 BIPOC vs POC

-From a September 2020 episode of NPR's Code Switch podcast: "I feel that the term POC is nonsense, and I think it's a way for non-Black people to sit comfortably in their anti-Blackness because they're so afraid to say Black," says Christine Harris.
-"So they come up with these terms that make them feel comfortable with their whiteness or their adjacency to whiteness.
-And I get irritated — not irritated, vexed — when people refer to me as POC or BIPOC.
+From a September 2020 episode of NPR's Code Switch podcast: "I feel that the term PoC is nonsense, and I think it's a way for non-Black people to sit comfortably in their anti-Blackness because they're so afraid to say Black," says Christine Harris.
+"So they come up with these terms that make them feel comfortable with their Whiteness or their adjacency to Whiteness.
+And I get irritated — not irritated, vexed — when people refer to me as PoC or BIPOC.
 Like, no, absolutely not.
 I'm Black, don't play me."

 Are Asians BIPOC?
 Are Latinos BIPOC?

-Like a lot of what we talk about when we talk about inclusive terminology, it really comes down to the preferences of the people you're referring to.
+When to use BIPOC vs POCBoth BIPOC or POC could be used as acronyms for people who are not White; for example, when referring to BIPOC musicians or PoC scholars (although you can always get more specific, and should whenever possible).
+However, like much of what we talk about when we talk about inclusive terminology, choosing to use the term BIPOC really comes down to respecting the preferences of the people you're referring to.
 For instance, some people may prefer to be called Black and others might like African American better.
-One person may identify as Native American and another as Indigenous and still another as a member of a specific tribe, finding umbrella terms like Native American to strip away the history of her tribe.
+One person may identify as Native American and another as Indigenous and still another as a member of a specific tribe, finding umbrella terms like Native American to strip away the history of their tribe.
 If you don't know, listen to how your coworkers or employees refer to themselves or ask them outright what they'd prefer.